Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 **Map Layout**

 The map features a central river dividing open battle zones and dense forest areas, creating natural obstacles and strategic points for AI pathfinding and ambushes in the Dracula boss battle.
+I have further added more obstacles on the map such as Cubes, rocks, trees and also added a fire camping site on the side of the map with the walls to further make it challenging.

 **Gameplay Implications:**